bhargav21-code/local-new-repo/README.md

-# to add a local repo.
+# To add a local repo.